DanielSobBorja/99bicis/README.md

 -   `npm run test`: Runs all tests in the project

 -   `npm run pulltest`: Runs the tests in the branch and all others that were not in the last commit

-## Features

-CRUD operations for bike, store and inventory entities

-Renting of bikes from a store

 ## ER Model